raleel/cfi-srd-pt/0008_Combat.md

 For further explanation see [Passive Blocking](0008_Combat.md?id=passive-blocking).

 ---
-## Movement
+## Movimento

 The following rules govern engagement in combat:

-- Movement is performed by either the Move, Hustle, or Charge Action.
+- Movimento is performed by either the Move, Hustle, or Charge Action.
-- The Move Action allows the character to move a distance equal to their Base Movement Rate.
+- The Move Action allows the character to move a distance equal to their Base Movimento Rate.
-- The Hustle Action allows a character to Run a distance equal to 3x Movement Rate, or Sprint at 5x Movement Rate.
+- The Hustle Action allows a character to Run a distance equal to 3x Movimento Rate, or Sprint at 5x Movimento Rate.
-- Movement can only be performed by unengaged characters (save for special cases such as Outmaneuvering).
+- Movimento can only be performed by unengaged characters (save for special cases such as Outmaneuvering).
-- Except in certain cases (such as Charging), all significant movement ceases once a character enters the engagement range of the intended opponent.
+- Except in certain cases (such as Charging), all significant Movimento ceases once a character enters the engagement range of the intended opponent.
 - Except in certain cases (such as Charging through Contact), moving into the opponent's engagement zone places each combatant in engagement with the other.
 - Once Engaged, characters cannot move away from an opponent unless first Withdrawing from close combat.
 - Attempting to move past an unengaged foe who is uCanto the Delay Action, permits (as a specific exception) that opponent to strike at moving characters as they pass by or block a character's progress, prompting close combat on the following Turn or Round.

-### Situational Movement Rates
+### Situational Movimento Rates

-These movement rates are situational and are not always an option.
+These Movimento rates are situational and are not always an option.
 Many are detailed elsewhere but are included here for convenience.
-Most of these situational rates may be used in addition to a normal Movement Rate under set restrictions.
+Most of these situational rates may be used in addition to a normal Movimento Rate under set restrictions.
 Such information is detailed in the specific descriptions below.

 #### Climb

-A character that moves adjacent to or starts the Turn next to a climbable surface or object may climb at a rate equal to the Base Movement Rate.
-The character cannot have moved faster than a Walk and must have movement remaining, with the distance climbed being reduced by any movement already used.
+A character that moves adjacent to or starts the Turn next to a climbable surface or object may climb at a rate equal to the Base Movimento Rate.
+The character cannot have moved faster than a Walk and must have Movimento remaining, with the distance climbed being reduced by any Movimento already used.
 Worn armor hinders climbers, with each location covered by light armor counting as 1 additional 'Thing' carried, and each location covered by heavy armor counting as 2 additional 'Things' carried.

 #### Crawl

 A character that begins the Turn prone may crawl at a maximum rate of 5 feet per Turn in place of a normal Move.
-Creatures that naturally crawl as their normal mode of movement instead use the rules for Walk, Run, and Sprint set forth above.
+Creatures that naturally crawl as their normal mode of Movimento instead use the rules for Walk, Run, and Sprint set forth above.

 #### Jump